ABOUT THE MUSEUM

 An ideal souvenir, our Guide Book is also perfect for advance research or if you are unable to visit the museum in person.
 It is produced by specialist museum publisher Jarrold and is packed with pictures and detailed history.

-We recommend you allow 30 to 60 minutes for your visit, and a further 10 to 20 minutes when the church is open to visitors, which is next door.
+We recommend you allow 30 to 60 minutes for your visit, and a further 10 to 20 minutes when the church is open to visitors, which is next door. (closed in June to July 2021 for redecoration work).
 A small garden can be visited too.

-The Church and cafe are closed until late July 2021 for a major refurbishment.
+The Church and cafe are closed until later summer 2021 for a major refurbishment.
+Watch this website to see when they open.

-In the meantime, pictures of the stained glass windows can be purchased as postcards, they also feature in the guidebook and you can view a short film Highlight about them.
+In the meantime, pictures of the stained glass windows can be purchased as postcards, they also feature in the guidebook and you can view a short film Highlight about them - click below to see the film.

 “The museum guide book is a great read and beautifully produced.
 It opens out not just Bunyan’s story but also the wider struggles in society at the time.
 Just fascinating!”